ngryman/fauda/README.md

 | `.config/${myPackage}.config.yaml` | `yaml` |
 | `.config/\${myPackage}.config.yml` | `yaml` |

-### Command-line arguments
+### CLI options

-Fauda parses command-line arguments as you can expect from any other argument parsers!
+Fauda parses CLI options as you can expect from any other argument parsers!

 Options are "kebab-"cased.
-For instance, the `publicPages` option is transposed as the `--public-pages` command-line argument.
+For instance, the `publicPages` option is transposed as the `--public-pages` CLI argument.

 <details>
 <summary>🙋🏻‍♂️ <i>What about arrays?</i></summary><br>